Silver Washington Quarters are the most common silver quarter that is available today.

 - The San Francisco Mint

-Silver quarters minted at the Philadelphia Mint bear no mint mark.
-The Washington quarters that were minted in Denver and San Francisco bear the “D” and “S” mint marks.
+Coins from the Philadelphia Mint bear no mint mark.
+The Washington quarters from Denver and San Francisco bear the “D” and “S” mint marks.

-How Can You Identify a Silver Washington Quarter?
+How to Easily Identify a Washington Silver Quarter?

 There are several simple and easy ways to determine if a Washington Quarter is of the variety that were minted with 90% silver content.
 The things to look for when identifying silver quarters are: